Gaelvasbur/css-1-header-spa-beauty/README.md

 - **SVG** (Vector graphics used for icons)

 ---
-📌 *Educational project purposes only.*
+📌 *For educational purposes only.*